datasciencecampus/pygrams/docs/tech-report.md

 **pyGrams** was run on the example USPTO dataset of 3.2M patents, with predictions generated from naive, ARIMA, Holt-Winters and stateful single LSTM with single look-ahead:

-//T: maybe try different filters in outputs, just to show different results and usage examples.
-For example here we could do -G physics or -Y or any other classification? similar below?
-//

 ```python pygrams.py -it USPTO-mdf-0.05 -emt -pns 1 5 6 9```

 Various outputs are produced; first, the top 250 popular terms are listed: